A pair of supermassive black holes that will soon become one has been discovered hiding in a nearby galaxy.

 When it comes to model organisms used in laboratories, jellyfish are an extreme outlier.
 Worms, flies, fish, and mice—some of the most commonly used laboratory model organisms—are all more closely related, genetically speaking, to one another than any are to a jellyfish.
 In fact, worms are evolutionarily closer to humans than they are to jellyfish.

 "Jellyfish are an important point of comparison because they're so distantly related," says Brady Weissbourd, postdoctoral scholar and first author on the study.
 "They let us ask questions like, are there principles of neuroscience shared across all nervous systems?
 Or, what might the first nervous systems have looked like?
 By exploring nature more broadly, we may also discover useful biological innovations.
 Importantly, many jellyfish are small and transparent, which makes them exciting platforms for systems neuroscience.
-That is because there are amazing new tools for imaging and manipulating using light, and you can put an entire living jellyfish under a microscope and have access to the whole at once."
+That is because there are amazing new tools for imaging and manipulating neural activity using light, and you can put an entire living jellyfish under a microscope and have access to the whole nervous system at once."

 Rather than being centralized in one part of the body like our own brains, the jellyfish brain is diffused across the animal's entire body like a net.
 The various body parts of a jellyfish can operate seemingly autonomously, without centralized control; for example, a jellyfish mouth removed surgically can carry on "eating" even without the rest of the animal's body.